Georgetown High School (Massachusetts)

 Georgetown Middle/High School is located in Georgetown, Massachusetts, United States.
 The school is part of the Georgetown Public School District.

-Georgetown High School serves students grades 9 through 12.
+Georgetown High School serves students grades 9 through 12, while the middle school section serves grades 6 through 12.
 The school is the only high school in Georgetown.
 The middle school is located on the same property as the high school.
 The school colors are royal blue and white and the mascot are the Royals.

 Graduation requirements

 A total of 115 credits must be earned.
 Of this total, 80 credits must be earned in the following "Core Curriculum" areas: